Declarative Memory: How Facts and Events Are Stored and

 |---|---|---|---|

-| Declarative (Explicit) Memory | Facts, events, and knowledge that can be consciously recalled | Yes - requires conscious effort to retrieve | Historical dates, vocabulary definitions, personal experiences |
+| Declarative (Explicit) Memory | Facts, events, and knowledge that can be consciously recalled | Yes, requires conscious effort to retrieve | Historical dates, vocabulary definitions, personal experiences |

-| Episodic Memory (Type of Declarative) | Personal experiences and specific events in time | Yes - "mental time travel" to remember events | Remembering a school trip, what happened in yesterday's lesson, personal life events |
+| Episodic Memory (Type of Declarative) | Personal experiences and specific events in time | Yes, "mental time travel" to remember events | Remembering a school trip, what happened in yesterday's lesson, personal life events |

-| Semantic Memory (Type of Declarative) | General knowledge and facts about the world | Yes - but without remembering when/where learned | Knowing London is the capital of England, understanding what photosynthesis is, vocabulary knowledge |
+| Semantic Memory (Type of Declarative) | General knowledge and facts about the world | Yes, but without remembering when/where learned | Knowing London is the capital of England, understanding what photosynthesis is, vocabulary knowledge |

-| Procedural (Implicit) Memory | Skills, habits, and how to do things | No - automatic, unconscious performance | Riding a bike, touch-typing, reading fluency, mathematical procedures |
+| Procedural (Implicit) Memory | Skills, habits, and how to do things | No, automatic, unconscious performance | Riding a bike, touch-typing, reading fluency, mathematical procedures |

 Memory retrieval is influenced not just by the content itself but by the context in which it was learned.
 The principles of context-dependent learning explain why students sometimes struggle to recall information in unfamiliar testing environments.
-Understanding this phenomenon helps teachers design learning experiences that either match assessment contexts or deliberately vary contexts to build more flexible memory access through retrieval practice.
+Understanding this phenomenon helps teachers design learning experiences that either match assessment contexts or deliberately vary contexts to build more flexible memory access through retrieval practise.

 Declarative memory, often juxtaposed with procedural memory, is a critical element in our cognitive architecture.
 Understanding how declarative and working memory systemsinteract is essential for effective teaching, as it, facilitating the retrieva l of experiences, facts, and concepts.
 This type of memory is integral to our understanding of the world and ourselves, shaping our current perspective and guiding our interactions.